river2202/scripts/README.md

 ## gs
 Git switch, list most recent branches and select index to switch.

+## xc
+Open .xcworkspace or .xcodeproj if xcworkspace missing.

 # Installaltion
 Download the script file or copy the scripts to you loacl machine's folder which as added to PATH and run the script file inside local git repo folder.